jneethling/WikiStats/README.md

 ## Summary
 A very simple Wikipedia stats aggregator for illustrative purposes written in Python with Tornado

-This application makes a web socket connection to a service supplying Wikipedia updates.
+This application makes a web socket connection to the the Hatnote Wikipedia monitor (https://github.com/hatnote/wikimon).
 The data is added to a database if it contains some 'geo_ip' data for the purpose of serving simple statistical aggregations for comparing relative activity levels between different countries.